19hours/sg-statutes/Acts/Financial Advisers Act.md

 and includes a futures option transaction within the meaning of section 2(1) of the Securities and Futures Act (Cap.
 289); or

-(b) such other contract or class of contracts as the Authority may prescribe;
+(b) such other contract or class of contracts as the Authority may prescribe,

+[1/2009 wef 26/11/2010]

+but does not include such contract or class of contracts as the Authority may prescribe;

 “futures exchange” has the same meaning as in section 2(1) of the Securities and Futures Act;